Professor C.M. Howells

 Address: Wadham College, Parks Road, Oxford, OX1 3PN

-Professor Howells's research work centres on Continental philosophy, literary theory, and twentieth-century French literature.
+Christina Howells's research work centres on Continental philosophy, literary theory, and twentieth-century French literature.
 She is particularly interested in post-war French thought, for example Sartre, Derrida, Lacan, Lyotard, Foucault, Levi-Strauss and Levinas.
 She has also published with Routledge a Reader of articles by twenty-eight contemporary French women philosophers.
-Her most recent published work concerns on ideas of subjectivity and mortality in late twentieth-century French thought, and she is currently co-editing with Gerald Moore a collection of essays on Bernard Stiegler for EUP .
+Her latest monograph explores ideas of subjectivity and mortality in late twentieth-century French thought, and, together with Gerald Moore, she has recently co-edited a collection of essays on Bernard Stiegler for EUP .

 French Literature of 19th and more especially 20th centuries; Literary Theory; and Recent French Thought.